Introduction

 Discounting

-Discounting is unawarely minimizing, maximizing or ignoring an aspect of reality, a capacity, an endowment which is relevant to ending a situation or solving a problem safely.
+Discounting is unawarely minimizing, maximizing or ignoring an aspect of reality, a capacity or an endowment which is relevant to ending a situation or solving a problem.

 Frame of Reference (FOR)

-Frame of reference is a perceptual frame that we use to see, view, evaluate, assess and respond to people, and reality situations.
+Frame of reference is a perceptual frame we use to see, view, evaluate, assess and respond to people and reality situations.
 It is generated by activate Parent, Adult and Child ego states in response to stimuli.
 Every person perceives the same reality differently.
-Seated on the terrace of a flat one person in a group might like it for its airiness, another for the potted plants, another for having morning tea and still another for placing a swing.
-Distortion of reality and reality situations occur because of imposition of frame of reference.
+Seated on the terrace of a flat, one person in the group might like it for its airiness, another for the potted plants, another for having morning tea and still another for placing a swing.
+Distortion of reality and reality situations occurs because of imposition of a frame of reference.

-Frames of Reference are of two types - Consensual and Scripty.
-Consensual FOR is a frame of reference free of discounted of aspects of reality.
+Frames of Reference (FORs) are of two types - Consensual and Scripty.
+Consensual frame of reference is free of discounting aspects of reality.
 Scripty frame of reference is structured by discounted elements.

 The frame of reference is the first to be activated upon a stimulus being received by a person.
 It structures the person's perception, evaluation, assessment and response to reality.